-6 Home Remedies for Urinary Tract Infections
+6 Possible Home Remedies for Urinary Tract Infections

 Urinary tract infections are the second most common reason why people go to the doctor every year.
 Men can get urinary infections, but they are much more common in women.
-Over eight million women see their doctor for treatment of this infection every year.
+Over eight million women go see their doctor due to them every year.
 And 20 percent of these women will have a second infection.

-1. Baking Soda
+1. Baking soda

-To help reduce your chances of developing a urinary tract infection or treat it from the start, you can add a teaspoon of baking soda to a glass of water.
-This will help relieve the infection.
-Baking soda neutralizes acid in your urine and accelerates recovery.
+To help reduce your chances of developing a urinary tract infection or help treat it from the start, you can add a teaspoon of baking soda to a glass of water.
+This may help relieve the infection.
+Baking soda may neutralize acid in your urine and thus accelerate recovery.

-3. Cranberry Juice
+3. Cranberry juice

 Drink 4 ounces of cranberry juice a day to help keep your bladder free from infection.
 But if you tend to have urinary infections or have one right now, try to drink at least 2 or 4 glasses of cranberry juice a day.

 5. Vitamin C

 If you tend to get urinary tract infections, be sure to drink a lot of water: around 8 glasses a day.
-You should be urinating at least every four or five hours.
+You should urinate at least every four or five hours.

 If you’re currently dealing with an infection, drink water to help fight it.
 Drink a total of 8 ounces of water every hour.
 This may help you eliminate bacteria.